 Processes.
 The model allocates students to secondary schools based on students’ preferences and given budget constraints and school selectivity.
 Our model of student’s choices is based on the idea that the agents are boundedly rational.
 Following the seminal ideas of McFadden (1974) school choices are assumed to be probabilistic, where noise in decision-making represents both potential factors influencing decisions which we do not explicitly account for and the limited knowledge and reasoning capabilities of the actors.
 In more detail, we model school choice using a probabilistic model called quantal choice model (McKelvey and Palfrey 1998, Goeree et al. 2016) which is suitable to represent boundedly rational behaviour when the options are represented by a set of finite and discrete outcomes like in this case.
 To implement this, we proceed as follows.
-We first generate an individual rank ordering of schools using a Cobb-Douglas preference function Uij, with i being the individual student (family) making the choice, j the set of schools and which implies that students trade-off between the different motives The function calculates utilities from alternative choices and models the basis of selecting schools that maximize individual expectations.
+We first generate an individual rank ordering of schools using a Cobb-Douglas preference function Uij, with i being the individual student (family) making the choice, j the set of schools and which implies that students trade-off between the different motives.
+The function calculates utilities from alternative choices and models the basis of selecting schools that maximize individual expectations.
 Students then select school j with probability Pij.

 Pij=e(β*Uij)j=130e(β*Uij)

+The utility function assumes that individuals tend to choose the best school they can enrol into, disregarding that individuals might decide to opt for a less ambitious and less optimal option.
+For example, individuals might decide not to opt for the most prestigious academic route because they deem this option as too risky (Pepper and Nettle 2017).
+Whist we do not directly model these motives, we consider them and other factors that might reduce the tendency to choose the best option indirectly by introducing uncertainty and noise in the decision-making process.
 In the above, the parameter beta models the amount of noise in the decision-making process.
 Choosing β=0 then corresponds to a setting where all choices are equally likely, whereas a choice of large beta essentially recovers a choice where agents make decisions based on the strict preference ordering of the Uij.
-Intermediate beta models choices driven by the preference ordering, but allows for deviations due to boundedly rational decision making (Fu et al. 2011). .
+Intermediate beta values model choices driven by the preference ordering, but allows for deviations due to boundedly rational decision making (Fu et al. 2011).

 Below, we follow Gortázar, Mayor & Montalbán (2020) and assume that families prefer schools which are in the vicinity.
 Children do not commute to attend school, i.e. they attend the school in the area they live in.
 If they want to attend a school which is not in their area of residence, they (and their families) have to move to that area.